guptam/kylo-docs-test/KyloDeploymentGuide.rst

 **Dependencies**

-The Data Lake Accelerator services should be installed on an edge node.
+Kylo services should be installed on an edge node.
 The following should be available prior to the installing the Data Lake Starter.